\textsc{The Three Hundred} project: The \textsc{Gizmo-Simba} run: results

 Satellite galaxy colours from \simba\ show very good agreement with \cite{Yang2018}, with again typically $g-r\approx 0.8$ just as with the BCGs.
 Hence the stellar populations in both the central and satellite galaxies in \simba\ tend to be quite old.
 In contrast, \gadgetx\ results, meanwhile, show a somewhat bluer $g-r$ colour, mimicking the trend seen in the BCG colours.
 The satellites are somewhat redder than the BCGs in this model.

 It is notable however, the \simba's distribution of colours has a small scatter compared to \cite{Yang2018}.
 In particularly, \simba\ lacks any bluer satellites with $g-r\la 0.7$.
 While these are rare in the observations, they do occur.
-This could be caused by two reasons: (1) the strong AGN feedback quenched all the galaxies instead of only most of them; (2) the low resolution means that gas stripping is too efficient, which quenches satellite galaxies progenitors prior to entering into the cluster.
+This could be caused by two reasons: (1) the strong AGN feedback quenches all the satellite galaxies instead of only most of them; (2) the low resolution means that gas stripping is too efficient, which quenches satellite galaxies progenitors prior to entering into the cluster \Romeel{or too quickly within the cluster}.
 In the future we plan to run higher resolution \theth\ runs to check whether such resolution effects can impact these comparisons.